 Starting in Key Stage 1 (Year 1) - Throughout the Reception year, each child's involvement in whole school life will have been built upon; many of the teaching and support staff will already be familiar people to them.
-They will have taken part in Key Stage and whole school assemblies, the Christmas Play and Sports Day as well as sharing playtimes with the Key Stage 1 and Key stage 2 children.
+They will have taken part in Key Stage and whole school assemblies, the Christmas play and sports day as well as sharing playtimes with the key stage 1 and key stage 2 children.
 Children will have the opportunity to meet their new class teacher and spend some time in their new class during the summer term.

-Safeguarding & Welfare
+Safequarding & Welfare

-'Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.'
-(EYFS, DfE, 2017).
+'Children learn best when they are healthy, safe and secure, when their individual needs are met, and when they have positive relationships with the adults caring for them.
+The safeguarding and welfare requirements, specified in this section, are designed to help providers create high quality settings which are welcoming, safe and stimulating, and where children are able to enjoy learning and grow in confidence.'
+(EYFS, DfE, 2021).

-At Ellwood Community Primary School, we understand that we are legally required to comply with welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2014.
+At Ellwood Community Primary School, we understand that we are legally required to comply with welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2021:

-- To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs; - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.
+- To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.